dlanza1/ExDeMon/README.md

 # Spark Streaming job for monitoring metrics

 A general purpose metric monitor using Apache Spark.
-Metrics coming from Kafka or any other source, results and notifications can be sunk to Elastic or any other system, new metrics can be defined combining other metrics, different analysis can be applied, notifications, configuration can be updated without restarting, it can detect missing metrics, ...
+Metrics can come from several sources like Kafka, results and notifications can be sunk to Elastic or any other system, new metrics can be defined combining other metrics, different analysis can be applied, notifications, configuration can be updated without restarting, it can detect missing metrics, ...

 [User's manual](doc/users-manual.md)